-- SPDX-FileCopyrightText: 2026 Alexandra de Wit

 {- ^ The mount-constant inputs to the per-request tarball-host gate

-the allowlist set and re-parsing the base URLs on every request (only the dynamic
+rather than rebuilding the allowlist set and re-parsing the base URLs on every

-public @dist.tarball@ host is parsed per request).
+request (only the dynamic public @dist.tarball@ authority is parsed per request).

 __Invariant__: this is a cached projection of 'pdPrivateBaseUrl', 'pdPublicBaseUrl',